AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/install-microsoft-teams-connector.md

    1. **Microsoft Teams Client Secret** - Enter the value determined earlier.

    1. **Microsoft Teams Admin User Email** - Enter the default organizer email.
-This user (typically a service user) would be the meeting creator in case no explicit organizer is selected from the Captivate Prime Author app.
+This user (typically a service user) would be the meeting creator in case no explicit organizer is selected from the Learning Manager Author app.

 ## Allocate licenses to users <Developer/Optional>